junxit/us-congress-bills-110/bill.md

 ## § 3.
 Cancellation of removal for certain immigrant victims of terrorism

 - **(a)** *In general* Subject to the provisions of the Immigration and Nationality Act (8 U.S.C.
 1101 et seq.), other than subsections (b)(1), (d)(1), and (e) of section 240A of such Act (8 U.S.C.
-1229b), the Secretary of Homeland Security shall, under such section 240A, cancel the removal of, and adjust to the status of an alien lawfully admitted for permanent residence, an alien described in subsection (b), if the alien applies for such relief.
+1229b), the Attorney General shall, under such section 240A, cancel the removal of, and adjust to the status of an alien lawfully admitted for permanent residence, an alien described in subsection (b), if the alien applies for such relief.
 - **(b)** *Aliens eligible for cancellation of removal* The benefits provided by subsection (a) shall apply to any alien who—
   - **(1)** was, on September 10, 2001, the spouse, child, dependent son, or dependent daughter of an alien who died as a direct result of a specified terrorist activity; and
   - **(2)** was deemed to be a beneficiary of, and by, the September 11th Victim Compensation Fund of 2001 (49 U.S.C.
 40101).
 - **(c)** *Stay of removal; work authorization*
-  - **(1)** *In general* The Secretary of Homeland Security shall provide by regulation for an alien subject to a final order of removal to seek a stay of such order based on the filing of an application under subsection (a).
+  - **(1)** *In general* The Secretary of Homeland Security and the Attorney General shall provide by regulation for an alien subject to a final order of removal to seek a stay of such order based on the filing of an application under subsection (a).
   - **(2)** *Work authorization* The Secretary of Homeland Security shall authorize an alien who has applied for cancellation of removal under subsection (a) to engage in employment in the United States during the pendency of such application.
 - **(d)** *Motions To reopen removal proceedings* Notwithstanding any limitation imposed by law on motions to reopen removal proceedings (except limitations premised on an alien’s conviction of an aggravated felony (as defined in section 101(a)(43) of the Immigration and Nationality Act (8 U.S.C.
 1101(a)(43))), any alien who has become eligible for cancellation of removal as a result of the enactment of this section may file one motion to reopen removal proceedings to apply for such relief.
-The Secretary of Homeland Security shall designate a specific time period in which all such motions to reopen are required to be filed.
+The Secretary of Homeland Security and the Attorney General shall designate a specific time period in which all such motions to reopen are required to be filed.
 The period shall begin not later than 60 days after the date of the enactment of this Act and shall extend for a period not to exceed 240 days.

 ## § 4.
 Exceptions